Laminitis Case Study

 The high heels were putting more pressure on a severely weakened toe and you will see in the following xrays the damage this does to the coffin bone.

-We immediately restricted her diet and trimmed her feet as she started to improve, however she was not progressing as well as I would have liked so we decided to get her xrayed to see exactly what is going on in her hooves.
+I immediately restricted her diet and trimmed her feet as she started to improve, however she was not progressing as well as I would have liked so I decided to get her xrayed to see exactly what is going on in her hooves.
 The results were pretty scary.

 Here is the xray overlaid on the original hoof photo.